Jen Ryland Reviews

 I Killed Zoe Spanos by Kit Frick (2020)

-A girl takes a summer nanny job and discovers that she bears a striking resemblance to a missing girl.
-She, along with a student podcaster, investigate.
+Anna takes a summer nanny job and discovers that she bears a striking resemblance to a missing girl.

 But when the missing girl is found, Anna is charged with manslaughter.
-But Anna’s confession is riddled with holes, and Martina Green, teen host of the Missing Zoe podcast, isn’t satisfied.
-Did Anna really kill Zoe?
-And if not, can Martina’s podcast uncover the truth?
+Martina Green, teen host of the Missing Zoe podcast, isn’t satisfied.
+Can Martina’s podcast uncover the truth?

 This one is also on my list of books with podcast elements.
 Also, you can find Kit Frick’s second YA mystery, Very Bad People (reviewed here) , on my best YA Dark Academia List